jennaristila/jennaristila.github.io/en/1_news.md

 ### A trio goes kletzmer and other stories

 Ristilä's trio gets together for their last hurrah performing Paul Schoenfield's energetic work.
-And there's also a string quartett.
+Also other Sibelius Academy chamber ensembles performing.
 Don't miss out!

 - __29.5__ at 6 pm __studio N-K55__, Nervanderinkatu 13, Helsinki